-4.6 Notification of damage caused to the Goods in transport or any shortages must be advised to Tyson in writing within three days of receipt of the Goods.
+4.6 Notification of damage caused to the Goods in transport or any shortages must be advised to Tyson in writing within three days of receipt of the Goods and in any event before installation of the Goods.
 Delivery notes signed “unexamined” will not be accepted by Tyson.
 In any event, the Customer shall be liable for all loss or damage caused by the Customer including its failure to adhere to any instructions relating to the Goods advised by Tyson.

 4.7 Goods may only be returned to Tyson subject to Tyson’s written consent and a payment by the Customer to Tyson of 25% of the Order value.
 Goods returned without written consent will be refused.
 Carriage costs for returns shall be borne by the Customer.
-Goods must be returned in their original packaging in the same condition as when they were delivered to the Site Address.
+Goods must be returned in their original packaging in the same condition as when they were delivered to the Site Address, without having been installed.
 If the Goods are found, in Tyson’s opinion, not to be in the same condition, the Customer shall be liable for the full sale price of the Goods.

 4.8 Unless otherwise agreed by Tyson, acting in its discretion, any samples submitted by Tyson must be returned upon request and in any event within 4 weeks from the date the sample(s) in question were sent.
 Tyson shall be entitled to charge the Customer any amount up to the full sell at price for any samples that are damaged or not returned.

 5.1 Tyson warrants that on delivery, and for a period of 4 months from the date of delivery (warranty period), the Goods shall be free from material defects in design, material and workmanship.